 Intention to lodge a research ethics application:

-Researchers are required to email the ethics administrator four (4) weeks prior to close off day of your intent to lodge an application for ethics review.
+Researchers are required to email the ethics administrator two (2) weeks prior to close off day of your intent to lodge an application for ethics review.
 The email notification will ensure the investigator's research ethics application is logged as an agenda item for the following Ethics Committee meeting.

-Research ethics applications lodged on close off day without prior notification will be listed for the next Ethics Committee meeting at the next deadline in two months' time.
+Research ethics applications lodged on close off day without prior notification will be listed for the next Ethics Committee meeting at the next deadline.

 Please allow sufficient time to complete a research ethics application.